WackoToe/Stellar-System-Simulator/README.md

 #Stellar System Simulator (S3)
-Stellar system simulator is a simulation program
+### Brief description
+Stellar system simulator(S3) is a simulator based on physics realised as a final term project for the Human-Computer interaction exam.
+S3 is based on html, css and javascript.

+### Functionality
+S3 allows you to:
+* insert planet
+* delete planet